Guide to Substance Abuse Rehab & Treatment Programs

 - Co-occurring disorders treatment: There are 9.5 million people in the U.S. who are struggling with an SUD and a mental health disorder at the same time.4 When both of these disorders are diagnosed in the same person at the same time, they are said to be co-occurring.
 In substance abuse treatment programs they are managed by trained professionals in an integrated and simultaneous fashion.

 - Alumni and aftercare programs: There are many types of aftercare and alumni services that are provided to help people maintain recovery and long-term sobriety.

-The Best Practices in Substance Abuse Treatment
+What Are The Best Practices In a Substance Abuse Treatment?

 According to Substance Abuse and Mental Health Service Administration (SAMHSA), the best practices in substance abuse treatment are the following:5